calliope-project/ec_modules/docs/development_guide/modules.md

 The `README.md` file should be a pragmatic quick example of what your module needs to function.
 It should contain at least the following things:

-- [X] A mermaid diagram briefly showing its downloaded resources, user inputs, and outputs.
+- [X] A mermaid diagram briefly showing its automatically downloaded resources, user inputs, and outputs.
 - [X] A DAG showing the rule order.
 - [X] A citation text.
 - [X] A references section (if your workflow is based on the work of others).